 |Home -||Research -||Artwork -||About Me|

-Many Eyes is a free site where anyone can upload, visualize, and discuss data.
-It is an experiment created by the Visual Communication Lab.
+Many Eyes was a free site where anyone could upload, visualize, and discuss data.
+It was an experiment created at the IBM Visual Communication Lab, running from 2007 - 2015.

 Frank van Ham

 The New York Times covers Many Eyes: "Lines and Bubbles and Bars, Oh My!
 New Ways to Sift Data," Anne Eisenberg, Aug.
 31, 2008, p.
 B4.

 Many Eyes: A Site for Visualization at Internet Scale,

 Fernanda B. Viégas, Martin Wattenberg, Frank van Ham, Jesse Kriss, Matt McKeon.
 Infovis, 2007.

 Your Place or Mine?
 Visualization as a Community Component, Catalina M. Danis, Fernanda B. Viégas, Martin Wattenberg, Jesse Kriss.
 CHI, 2008.

 Emerging Graphic Tool Gets People Talking.
 Martin Wattenberg and Fernanda Viégas.
 Harvard Business Review, May 2008.

 Harry Potter and the Meat-Filled Freezer: A Case Study of Spontaneous Usage of Visualization Tools, Fernanda B. Viégas, Martin Wattenberg, Matt McKeon, Frank van Ham, Jesse Kriss.
 HICSS, 2008.